 If you’re getting readings outside those ranges, there’s a problem with your alternator’s rotors or windings.
 Those are bigger fixes than we can cover here.

 Lots of home generators use capacitors instead of AVRs to control their voltage.
 These can also cut off your machine’s output when they fail.
 If you have a brushless generator, you should test the capacitor to see if this is what’s blocking your power.

 You’ll find it in roughly the same spot where an AVR would be (see above).
 Use extreme caution when working with capacitors.
-Don’t let your finger connect the two terminals.
-This could result in a severe shock.
+Don’t let your finger connect the two terminals, as this could result in a severe shock.
 Here’s an example of how to do this properly.

 You may see obvious damage like melted metal or scorch marks.
 If not, leave the cover off and turn on your generator.
 While the engine is on, touch the probes of your multimeter to the two ends of the capacitor.